 Tobacco-Free College Program for Community Colleges, Minority-Serving Institutions, and Women's Colleges

-This program provides funding and technical assistance to help minority serving institutions and community colleges promote, adopt, and implement a 100% smoke-free, tobacco-free college policy by June of 2020.
+This program provides funding and technical assistance to help minority serving institutions, women's colleges, and community colleges promote, adopt, and implement a 100% smoke-free, tobacco-free college policy by June of 2020.

 Proposals should address the 5 core elements:

 - Development of a college taskforce with broad representation of the campus including students, staff, faculty, and administration